HazemAM/Tip/README.md

 *Tip* currently supports customizing the following behaviors as CSS classes:

 1.  `shown`: Indicates that a new message was just sent to the user, and *Tip* should be visible now.
-You can use anything here, from a simple `opacity` transition to a complex animation, e.g.:
+The CSS property `opacity` is used here.
+You can use anything, from a simple `opacity` transition to a complex animation, e.g.:

     ```css
     #tip.shown {